134 328 (Aus)

 The School of Natural Sciences is home to two of the University's most productive research centres - the University Centre for Ecosystem Management and the Centre for Marine Ecosystems Research.
 Both centres focus on the application of high quality science to better manage natural systems.
 The School of Natural Sciences is housed in modern, state-of-the-art facilities located on ECU's Joondalup Campus.

-So when you graduate with a Science or Sustainability degree at ECU, you can expect to be better prepared than most to enter the world of work.
+So when you graduate with a Science or Sustainability degree from ECU, you can expect to be better prepared than most to enter the world of work - and you may be rewarded with a better salary too!

 You can also make connections and join conversations on our social media pages.